ixxhar/whatsapp-data-visualizations/README.md

    3. Total Messages by individual.
    4. Number of Different Emojis, most Common Emoji and it's occurence.
    5. Busiest Hour of chat, Busiest Day of Chat, Busiest Month of Chat.

+## Following things have to be done

+1. Responsive Theme
+2. Angular Front End
+3. Code Refactoring